kwea123/CasMVSNet_pl/evaluations/blendedmvs/README.md

 ![](../../assets/57f8d9bbe73f6760f10e916a.png)

 I'm very impressed by this scene.
 The unevenness of the sculpture is reconstructed to a degree that it looks almost like if it were carved by a veteran artist's hand.

+A [youtube video](https://youtu.be/-54sf5aVt4Y) showing the point cloud in interactive view.